Nourishing Our Community

 Since we started Nourishing Our Community in Oct 2020, NOC participants have generously contributed nearly $26,000 and many hundreds of volunteer hours - which allow us to purchase and deliver fresh fruit and produce, warm winter clothing and other essentials to a nearby food pantry (Chance for Children) and soup kitchen (CHIPS).
 We are very grateful for our participants' support, and encourage PPUABA members and other members of the community to join us!

-We currently make 5 food deliveries each month to nearby food pantries.
+We currently make 5 food deliveries each month.
 Twice each month, we purchase and donate fresh produce to Chance For Children, a food pantry in Crown Heights which provides groceries to approximately 200 families each week.
-We also purchase and donate fresh fruit twice monthly to CHIPS, an organization on the Park Slope / Gowanus border which addresses food insecurity and homelessness.
-CHIPS adds the fruit we donate to the ready-to-eat meals they provide to over 200 guests each day.
+We also purchase and donate fresh fruit twice monthly to CHIPS, an organization on the Park Slope / Gowanus border which addresses food insecurity and homelessness and operates a soup kitchen.
+CHIPS adds the fruit we donate to the ready-to-eat meals they provide to over 400 guests each day.
 Once a month, we pick up excess canned and packaged food donations from CHIPS and transfer those items to Chance For Children.

 Additionally, just before Thanksgiving each year, Nourishing Our Community runs a special fund-raising campaign to enable purchase and donation of warm winter clothing for the clients of CHIPS' meal program, most of whom are experiencing homelessness.
 In Nov 2020, we purchased and donated 50 warm, hooded fleece sweatshirts.
 In Nov 2021, we purchased and donated 168 warm fleece-lined knit hats, 168 pairs of fleece gloves, and 168 fleece scarves.
-And in Nov 2022, we purchased and donated 240 fleece knit hats, 240 pairs of fleece gloves, 240 fleece scarves; 240 3-packs of boxer shorts, and 288 thermal underwear tops.
+In Nov 2022, we purchased and donated 240 fleece knit hats, 240 pairs of fleece gloves, 240 fleece scarves; 240 3-packs of boxer shorts, and 288 thermal underwear tops.
+And most recently, in Nov 2023, we purchased and donated 400 hooded fleece-lined sweatshirts and 432 pairs of fleece gloves.
 See photos below.

 How does Nourishing Our Community work?